bld010/tune-in-later/README.md

 * You will need to close your terminal window and re-open it for the changes to take effect

 #### Creating our database
-* Make sure you are in the `favorties-tracker-api` directory
+* Make sure you are in the `favorites-tracker-api` directory
 * From the command line, run the following command to create a users database `psql -f ./db/tables.sql`
 * When you start up the server (`npm install` and `npm start`